MicrosoftDocs/fabric-docs/docs/get-started/directlake-overview.md

 ## Get started

-The best way to get started with a Direct Lake solution in your organization is to create a Lakehouse, create a delta table in it, and then create a basic semantic model for the Lakehouse in your Microsoft Fabric workspace.
+The best way to get started with a Direct Lake solution in your organization is to create a Lakehouse, create a Delta table in it, and then create a basic semantic model for the Lakehouse in your Microsoft Fabric workspace.
 To learn more, see [Create a Lakehouse for Direct Lake](directlake-create-lakehouse.md).

 ## Related content